LostInBrittany/Android-TB-2017-AndroidSimpleChatTB/README.md

 ### Step-00: Create project

-You begin a new project, `SimpleTchat`.
+You begin a new project, `SimpleChat`.

 ![New project](./img/001.png)